Oregon labor union gives added $1M to Dem governor candidate

 Felisa Hagins, political director for SEIU Local 49, told Oregon Public Broadcasting about the donation on Wednesday.
 The union had already given almost $700,000 to Kotek’s campaign via five separate political funds.

 The total is by far the most that SEIU, which has over 55,000 members in Oregon, has spent on a candidate in the state.
-State campaign finance records show it contributed less than $1.2 million to Gov. Kate Brown’s reelection in 2018.
+State campaign finance records show it contributed less than $1.2 million to Gov. Kate Brown’s re-election in 2018.

 Hagins suggested the money was partly needed because 2022 is a massively expensive year.
 The three-way gubernatorial contest also includes nonaffiliated candidate Betsy Johnson and Republican Christine Drazan.